wechuli/algorithms/numerical-algorithms/numerical-algorithms.md

 ### Making Random Walks

 A random walk is a path generated at random.
 Usually the path consists of steps with a fixed length that move the path along some sort of lattice, such as a rectangular or hexagoinal grid.

+### Making Self-Avoiding Walks

+A random self-avoiding walk, which is also called a non-self-intersecting walk is a randomwalk that is not allowed to intersect itselg.Usually the walk continues on a finite lattice unitl no more moves are possible.

+### Finding Greatest Common Divisors

+The greatest common divisor(GCD) of two integers is the largets integer that evenly divides both of the numbers.